meleu/tdd-ruby/hello-world.md

 The answer for this question is our first example of how TDD promotes software design.

-To make our program testable it is good to separate our "domain" code from the outside world (side-effects).
+To make our program testable it is good to separate our "domain[^1]" code from the outside world (side-effects[^2]).
 In our program the greeting string is our domain, and the `puts` is a side effect (printing to the standard output).

 Let's separate these concerns so we can easily test our domain's code.